CLEAN-UP PROCEDURES IN THE ART ROOM

 Tips from Fellow Art Teachers

-Karen at Mrs. Hansen’s Art Room has a great post on clean-up procedures.
+Karen at Mrs. Hansen’s Art Room has a great post on art room clean-up procedures.

 Jessica at The Art of Education is a clean-up queen.
 I would love to see this gal in action.
 I think she might be everything I’m not: organized, structured and very clean!
 Thanks, Jessica for a great article on art teacher timesavers!